vanessasot/twitter_clone/README.md

-# README
+# Twitter Clone

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+This application allows you to create users, have followers and followed and create tweets.

+## Installation, Init and Usage

-* You can download the repository with this command `git clone` https://github.com/vanessasot/twitter_clone
+* Clone the repository with this command `git clone` https://github.com/vanessasot/twitter_clone

+* Go to the folder: `cd twitter_clone`

+* Install requirements `bundle`

+* Create the data base `rails db:create`

+* Run the migrations `rails db:migrate`

-* Run the server with the `rails s` command
+* Run the server with the `rails s -b 0.0.0.0` command

-* Register your username
+Get into the URL `127.0.0.1:3000` to start the web app

+* Create a new account

 * You can change the password